THIS SITE IS INTENDED FOR US RESIDENTS 18 YEARS AND OLDER

 • eyes sensitive to light

 Your healthcare provider will give you a Patient Safety Card about the risk of serious infections.
 Carry it with you at all times during treatment and for 2 months after your last EMPAVELI dose.
-It is important to show this card to any healthcare provider to help them diagnose and treat you quickly.
+Your risk of serious infections may continue for several weeks after your last dose of EMPAVELI.
+It is important to show this card to any healthcare provider who treats you.
+This will help them diagnose and treat you quickly.

 EMPAVELI is only available through a program called the EMPAVELI Risk Evaluation and Mitigation Strategy (REMS).
-Before you can take EMPAVELI, your healthcare provider must enroll in the EMPAVELI REMS program, counsel you about the risk of serious infections caused by certain bacteria, give you information about the symptoms of serious infections, give you a Patient Safety Card about your risk of serious infections, and make sure that you are vaccinated.
+Before you can take EMPAVELI, your healthcare provider must enroll in the EMPAVELI REMS program, counsel you about the risk of serious infections caused by certain bacteria, give you information about the symptoms of serious infections, make sure that you are vaccinated against serious infections caused by encapsulated bacteria and that you receive antibiotics if you need to start EMPAVELI right away and you are not up to date on your vaccines, and give you a Patient Safety Card about your risk of serious infections.

 Who should NOT take EMPAVELI?